smunozp/mobile/README.md

 # mobile

-Starting project to run react native with pnpm
+Starting project to run react native with pnpm and firebase config